VaniusK/llm-book-rewriter/README.md

 1. After obtaining the API key, create a `config.json` file in the root directory of the project (if it doesn't already exist).
 2. Enter your API key into the `config.json` file in the following format:
+3. (Optional) As you can see, in both config.json and main.py prompts are in Russian.
+From my tests, it can drastically affect output quality, so you should translate it to the language of your book

 ```json
 {